Cognitive-Behavioural Therapy for Bipolar Disorder: Techniques for Emotional Regulation

 • Emotion tracking: Keeping a daily record of your emotions can help identify patterns and triggers.
 This will enable you to better understand what situations or thoughts provoke certain feelings.

-• Challenging negative thinking: Recognising when you’re experiencing unhelpful thought patterns and learning how to reframe them into more balanced perspectives.
+• Challenging negative thinking: Recognising when you’re experiencing unhelpful and learning how to reframe them into more balanced perspectives.

-• Self-soothing techniques: Developing healthy coping mechanisms for when emotions become overwhelming, such as deep breathing exercises or progressive muscle relaxation.
+• Self-soothing techniques: Developing healthy coping mechanisms for when emotions become overwhelming, such as deep or progressive muscle relaxation.

 Remember that progress may be slow initially, but it’s crucial not to lose hope.